Soli Deo gloria

 A hovercraft.
 I instantly grab my bow and ignore the shouts of "Coward!" and "Come back here!"
 They show a lot of bravado for being so skinny.

-I rush after Prim through the camp, where people are starting to stand up, surprised at what they're seeing.
-Along the lake, on the opposite side of the house, a large amount of forceful wind is flooding some of the camp.
+I rush after Prim through the camp.
+Along the lake, on the opposite side of the house, a huge forceful wind floods some of the camp.
 I reach the water's edge where Bristel and Thom have pulled their lines in favor of watching the hovercraft in amazement.

 I whip around to see that more patches of leaves on the trees are moving around violently, and I can just tell that hovercrafts are trying to find places to land.
 I wouldn't think it surprising if they descended onto some of the people just so they could have a place to land.